schambon77/CarND-Advanced-Lane-Lines/writeup.md

 The code for this step is contained in the function `get_calibration_matrix_and_distortion_coefs()`.

 I first read in all the calibration images found in the camera_cal folder.
-Here is an example:
+Here is an example where the corners:

 ![alt text][image1]

-I then iterate on each image to convert them to gray scale, find the chess board corners and append the returned image points to a list.
+I then iterate on each image to convert them to gray scale, find the chess board corners with the `cv2.findChessboardCorners()` function and append the returned image points to a list.
+Here are the detected corners from the previous calibration image:

+![alt text][image2]

 I record as well the object points corresponding to these corners, as the points of a 9x6 grid.
 I then apply the `cv2.calibrateCamera()` function to get the calibration matrix and distortion coefficients necessary to later on undistort images.

 ### Pipeline (single images)

+The source code for the pipeline of the treatment of a single image is contained in the function `process_image()`.
+The function  `get_calibration_matrix_and_distortion_coefs()` is called only once before this function.

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

+![alt text][image3]

+ The calibration matrix and distortion coefficients, passed as arguments to `process_image()` are used with the function  `cv2.undistort()` in order to undistort images.
+The result is shown here:

-![alt text][image2]
+![alt text][image4]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.